sirech/talk-tdd-infra-redux/presentation.md

 ???

 - At this point the image will be running our app just fine.
-But building a high quality Docker image is more than that.
-You can codify practices and conventions in your tests so that you make sure the images you build conform to that.
+- Building a high quality Docker image is more than that.
+- You can codify practices and conventions in your tests so that you make sure the images you build conform to that.

 ---